utdata/icj-cli-tools/lectures/git/git-branch.md

 Your branch is up-to-date with 'origin/master'.
 ```

 You might notice this says you "branch is up-to-date with 'origin/master', and that is confusing, because we know we merged changes that are on Github.
-This message is referring to your LOCAL branch, not the one on github.
+This message is referring to your LOCAL branch, not the one on Github.
 We still need to pull in those changes:

 `$ git pull origin master`